 - Find out why memory verses are important, and how to make them memorable

-LeadUP is for you if you are 18+, a student or a graduate of Basecamp.
+LeadUP is for you S6 - LS (left school), a student or a graduate of Basecamp.
 At LeadUP we'll help you take the next step in your leadership skills and in serving Jesus with others wherever you are involved with mission among children and young people.

 - Grow in your understanding of how faith develops in children and young people